 Why Would FHA Not Approve a Home for Financing?

-The 2024 FHA Loan Handbook
+Download the 2025 FHA Loan Handbook

 Why Would the FHA Not Approve a Home?

 There are several reasons why a home might not be eligible for this mortgage insurance program.
 Property conditions are a common cause, but there are others as well.
-Here are some of the most common reasons why the FHA might not approve a particular home for financing.

 1. It does not meet minimum property requirements.